Separation and divorce

 Joint accounts can be useful to share common expenses when you’re a couple.
 If you break up, however, it’s important to know your rights to protect the money in the account or recover money that’s been withdrawn.

-What should you do with a joint account if you break up?
+What can you do with a joint account if you break up?

 When you separate, you have to decide whether you’ll close the joint account or keep it active.
 Some people prefer to close it quickly to prevent their ex from withdrawing money without their consent.
 Others prefer to keep the account active for the first few months after their separation to manage some joint expenses that still have to be covered, such as children’s or household expenses.